Chlorek/pyxels/README.md

 pyxels -s https://yourserver.addr/pyxels.php -u authName -p authPass record auto.mp4
 ```
 If everything went okay, pyxels opens web browser with uploaded resource.
-HTTP auth is not required but you *really* should set it up, or eventually use your custom implementation.
+HTTP auth is not required but you *really* should set it up, or eventually use your custom auth implementation.
 Leaving it unprotected would let someone to upload whatever he likes to your server - one may upload some executable there which would be terrible - I think I don't have to say it, but better waste some letters than sorry.

 # Todo
-Things that need to be there as soon as possible:
+Feel free to suggest features, changes or even make your own pull request!
 * ~~per session signals (so you can run watch and use video recording without collision)~~
 * ~~optional audio recording~~
+* easy to setup VAAPI/VDPAU encoding as default option (good performance on wider range of hardware)